Bobmajor/Handwritten-Digital-Recognition/README.md

-# digital_handwriting_recognition
+# digital_handwritten_digit_recognition
-A python project that prompts a paint window where one can draw digital image of English digits and it can recognize the corresponding digit.
+A python project that prompts a paint window where one can draw digital image of English numeric digits and it can recognize the corresponding digit.

 # Requirements
 This code was run on python 3.6 and requires the latest versions of the followings: